iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 ### Enviroments

-SMAC (StarCraft Multi-Agent Challenge) is a benchmark for testing multi-agent reinforcement learning algorithms.
-It uses the real-time strategy game StarCraft as its environment.
+We use StarCraft Multi-Agent Challenge (SMAC) as our benchmark: SMAC uses the real-time strategy game StarCraft as its environment.
 In SMAC, each agent controls a unit in the game (e.g. marines, medics, zealots).
 The agents need to learn to work together as a team to defeat the enemy units, which are controlled by the built-in StarCraft AI.

 Some key aspects of SMAC: